CirroBuild/FrostiDocs/docs/reference/api/ilp/tcp-receiver.md

 line.tcp.commit.interval.fraction=0.2
 ```

-If the fraction value is set to `0`, the
+If the result of commit interval is `0`, the
 default commit interval of `2` seconds will be used.
 This can be changed in the
 configuration: